Internet DRAFT - draft-peng-p2psip-snmp

 document are to be interpreted as described in RFC 2119 [RFC2119].

-We use the terminology and definitions from Concepts and Terminology
+In this document, we use the definitions from Concepts and

-for Peer to Peer SIP [I-D.ietf-p2psip-concepts] and the RELOAD Base
+Peer to Peer SIP [I-D.ietf-p2psip-concepts], RELOAD Base Protocol

 SNMP: Simple Network Management Protocol.